POLICY: IGA

 CURRICULUM DEVELOPMENT AND ADOPTION

-The RSU #74 Board recognizes that curriculum development, review and evaluation is an ongoing process and that programs and practices may need to be adjusted or revised to meet educational standards and to serve the best interest of students and the community.
+The RSU #74 Board recognizes that curriculum development, review and evaluation is an ongoing process, and that programs and practices may need to be adjusted or revised to meet educational standards, to reflect community aspirations and values, and to serve the best interests of students.

 A. The RSU #74 Board expects the administration and staff to be sensitive to changing conditions that may require modifications in curriculum;